Zaneham/Ternary_inference/paper/PAPER.md

 ## Abstract

-We present a quantization method for transformer-based language models that constrains weights to balanced ternary values {-1, 0, +1}, eliminating floating-point matrix multiplication entirely.
+I present a quantisation method for transformer-based language models that constrains weights to balanced ternary values {-1, 0, +1}, eliminating floating-point matrix multiplication entirely.
 This approach, derived from Brusentsov's balanced ternary research at Moscow State University (1958-1965), replaces multiply-accumulate operations with addition, subtraction, and skip operations.

-Applied to transformer architectures ranging from 1B to 120B parameters, we demonstrate:
+Applied to transformer architectures ranging from 1B to 120B parameters, I demonstrate:

 - 93.8% reduction in energy consumption per inference
-- 16x memory compression (28GB → 1.75GB for 7B parameters)
+- 16x memory compression (28GB to 1.75GB for 7B parameters)
 - 48x theoretical throughput improvement
 - 87-92% signal preservation compared to float32 baselines
 - 67% operational sparsity (zero-weight skip)

 All benchmarks pass for mathematical equivalence, numerical stability, output diversity, and reproducibility.
 The method requires no specialised hardware.
 Standard CPUs can execute the addition/subtraction operations efficiently.

-We open-source the full implementation and argue that the AI industry's dependence on GPU-based matrix multiplication represents a local optimum obscuring more efficient computational paradigms known since 1965.
+I open-source the full implementation and argue that the AI industry's dependence on GPU-based matrix multiplication represents a local optimum obscuring more efficient computational paradigms known since 1965.

 ---

 ## 1. Introduction

 The dominant paradigm in neural network computation relies on dense matrix multiplication using floating-point arithmetic.
-Modern large language models (LLMs) such as GPT-4, Claude, and LLaMA require billions of multiply-accumulate (MAC) operations per token, consuming significant energy and requiring specialized GPU hardware.
+Modern large language models (LLMs) such as GPT-4, Claude, and LLaMA require billions of multiply-accumulate (MAC) operations per token, consuming significant energy and requiring specialised GPU hardware.

-We challenge this paradigm by demonstrating that transformer inference can be performed using only addition and subtraction operations, with no multiplication whatsoever.
+I challenge this paradigm by demonstrating that transformer inference can be performed using only addition and subtraction operations, with no multiplication whatsoever.

 ### 1.1 The Core Insight

 Consider a linear layer computing y = xW where W is a weight matrix.
-In standard implementations, this requires O(n²) floating-point multiplications.
+In standard implementations, this requires O(n squared) floating-point multiplications.
 However, if we constrain W to ternary values {-1, 0, +1}, the computation becomes:

 - W[i,j] = +1: Add x[i] to y[j]
 - W[i,j] = -1: Subtract x[i] from y[j]